 Waste to Energy (Recover Energy)

-As you can see there are plenty of important things that you should know about waste management and disposal in order to ensure that you are safe, as well as that you are keeping the environment safe.
-It is your choices as to how you will dispose of waste, however it is always in your best interest to take a look at all of the options that you have available before making the choice.
+As you can see there are plenty of important things that you should know about waste management and disposal in order to ensure that you and the environment around you are safe.